Is M1 Finance a Scam M1 rating

 Is M1 Finance Regulated by FINRA and the SEC?

-M1 Finance is a member of the Financial Industry Regulatory Authority (FINRA).
-M1’s license number is 281242, which is also known as a CRD number.
-The firm’s FINRA profile shows zero disclosures, which is generally a positive sign.
-It also shows that M1 was formed in Delaware, although it operates from Chicago.
-Forming a company in Delaware is common due to the state’s business-friendly corporate rules.
+The brokerage firm we are looking at is a member of the Financial Industry Regulatory Authority, better known as FINRA.
+M1’s license number is 281242, which is also its CRD number.
+The broker’s FINRA profile page shows zero disclosures, which is a positive sign.
+It also shows that M1 was organized in Delaware, although it operates out of Chicago.
+It is fairly common for a company to be legally formed in Delaware because of the state’s business-friendly laws.

 M1 Finance Scam

-M1 is also registered with the Securities and Exchange Commission.
+M1 is also registered with the Securities and Exchange Commission, which means it is registered in all 50 states and the District of Columbia.
+It is also licensed in Puerto Rico and the Virgin Islands.
 The company’s SEC registration number is 8-69670.

 The founder of M1 Finance is Brian Barnes.
-His FINRA profile page shows zero disclosures, but his industry experience history should be reviewed directly on BrokerCheck for the most accurate timeline.
+His FINRA profile page shows zero disclosures.
 His CRD number is 6546822.

 M1 Finance Complaints

-M1 Finance has a profile page on the Better Business Bureau (BBB) website.
+M1 Finance has a profile page on the Better Business Bureau’s (BBB) website.
 The profile shows a grade of F, which is the lowest rating on BBB.

-The BBB site indicates that M1 Finance is structured as a Limited Liability Company, which means, among other things, that it isn’t publicly traded.
-The Better Business Bureau listing also shows business start and file-open dates, and it lists M1’s headquarters in Chicago.
+The BBB site shows that M1 Finance is organized as a Limited Liability Company, which means, among other things, that it is not publicly traded.
+The Better Business Bureau shows that M1 began operations in February 2015, and the company’s BBB file was opened in October 2016.
+M1 is headquartered in Chicago.

 M1 Finance is not accredited by BBB.
-BBB accreditation is a separate status that a business can apply and pay for.
-The Better Business Bureau also notes that it has not verified whether M1 meets the requirements for accreditation.
-BBB generally evaluates factors like customer trust, truthful advertising, transparency, responsiveness, privacy safeguards, and integrity when considering accreditation.
+This is a special status a business must apply for.
+It is up to the company to seek accreditation.
+The Better Business Bureau has not verified whether M1 meets the minimum standards for accreditation.
+The issues BBB considers when deciding whether to grant accreditation include trust with customers, truthful advertising, company transparency, responding to customer questions, protecting privacy, and acting with integrity.
 See details on BBB website »

 Is M1 Finance Scam